 1. A percentage of maximum heart rate

-So, why use heart rate zones?
+So, from this we can see that using this method why use heart rate zones?
 By using heart rate zones we can classify exercise based on intensity.
 In this way, light exercise is often classified as being below 70% of maximum heart rate, with moderate exercise being between 70 and 80% of maximum heart rate.

-Whilst, this method can be useful, it’s important to remember that this is just a guideline and doesn’t account for individual differences.
-It also takes no account of your level of fitness or conditioning.
+While, this method is more useful than just using a percentage of maximum, it’s important to remember that this is just a guideline and doesn’t account for individual differences in fitness or conditioning.

 So, why do we also need to account for an individuals fitness level?

 You only have to consider how highly trained athletes are able to train and race at much higher percentages of maximum heart rate, to appreciate how the standard heart rate training zones become less appropriate as your fitness improves.

 As an example, moderate intensity might be around 80% of maximum heart rate for a highly trained athlete.
 In contrast, 80% of maximum heart rate could be close to, or even above lactate threshold, for a less well trained athlete.
 In this way, using a fixed percentage of heart rate is not always appropriate.